 When you click on it, an animation of cordyceps will appear on the screen.
 Pressing the icon multiple times will increase the number of fungi.
 It also has a share button next to it.

-This Easter Egg was released as part of the New Year’s countdown.
-Unfortunately, it was only available a few days before 2022 ended.
+This Easter Egg is usually released as part of the New Year’s countdown.
+Unfortunately, it’s only available a few days before 2024 ends.

 To find this Easter Egg, type in “new year’s eve” on the Google search.
 After entering the keyword, your screen will be filled with animated confetti.
 If you want to watch the animation again, simply click on the popper icon at the top of the search results.

 Meteorites are pretty fascinating to watch, but only if they are small enough and do not threaten the planet Earth.
 If you type in “meteorite” in the Google search bar, you will see a meteorite animation as it blitzes its way to the bottom of the screen.

 The web page will shake when it makes contact with the bottom of the screen.
 You can also use other terms, such as “chicxulub,” which is said to be the meteor that caused the extinction of the dinosaurs.

 4. Year of the Rabbit Doodle

 According to Chinese traditions, 2024 is the year of the rabbit.
 January 22 marked the Lunar New Year, and Google released a doodle to commemorate the event.